NQCD/NQCDynamics.jl/docs/src/getting_started.md

                                    dt=0.1, output=(OutputPosition, OutputVelocity))
 ```

-Here you can see the output table with columns for the time and the output quantities
+Here you can see the output containing the time steps and the output quantities we specified.
-we specified.
 These can be accessed directly as shown here:
 ```@repl classical
 solution[:Time]